fjp/fjp.github.io/_pages/design-patterns/factory-pattern.md

 }
 {% endhighlight %}

-The creators, in this example the `PizzaStore` implementations use the abstract factory classes.
+The creators, in this example the `PizzaStore` implementations instantiate the abstract factory classes.

 {% highlight java %}
 public class NYPizzaStore extends PizzaStore {